A variety of professional development programs and recognitions are offered to investigators in all career stages at Penn State College of Medicine.

 Classes run a full week in September at Penn State’s University Park campus.

 Participants are expected to “leave pagers at the door” and remain free of other responsibilities so that full attention can be devoted to coursework and the educational experience.

 Penn State College of Medicine offers an Onboarding Mentor Program to ensure that newly hired faculty members recognize the requirements for a successful academic career at our institution and the resources available to achieve that goal.
 A checklist is provided as a tool to help the onboarding mentor and the faculty member identify these resources.

-Upcoming events are listed here.
+Upcoming events of interest to new and/or junior faculty are listed here.